tmichniewski/MiniSpark/README.md

 With such a simple concept we may start building more and more useful functions using smaller ones as building blocks.

-Please notice, that such a function might be also used in Spark `Dataset.transform` method, because our function is exactly equal to the type of parameter to the transform method.
+Please notice, that such a function might be also used in Spark `Dataset.transform` method, because our function is exactly equal to the type of parameter to the `Dataset.transform` method.

 In fact, our function might be perceived to be both - an alias to Scala `Function1` and a type of Spark `Dataset.transform` method.

-## Dataset composition with the function
+## Dataset composition with the Function

 This library provides also a set of additional operators on Spark Dataset.
 They mainly provide operator like names for other Spark `Dataset` methods and let to use infix notation.
 One important extension to this set of operators is